This post may contain affiliate links. Please read our disclosure policy.

 • Ground cinnamon: Adds some depth and aroma.
 Totally optional, though!

-• Small dried fruit: I really like dried cranberries here, but I've also used diced dried apricots, raisins, or even chocolate chips.
+• Small dried fruit: I really like dried cranberries here, but I've also used diced dried apricots, raisins, chocolate chips, or chopped dried apples.
 Pick your favorite, or a combination.
+You can even replace some of them with chia seeds.

 • Butter: You can easily swap butter for an equal amount, by weight, of virgin coconut oil.
 The recipe also works with vegetable shortening, but you'll get the most flavor with butter.